-It is important that you keep your installation secure: this means keeping it up todate.
-This setting, defaulting to 7 days, is how often your phpList will check for updates.
-When you are notified of a new version, you should update as soon as you can.
+It is important that you keep your installation secure: this means keeping it uptodate.
+This setting, when set as "Yes" will notify you whenever a new Release Candidate is available.
+When you are notified of a new version, you should update as soon as you can for security reasons.

 These settings establish who will be notified, by email, of events in your phpList install.
 These include system messages, such as notices of new subscribers, or reports such as when your campaign sending starts and finishes.

 It may be that you have a team of people or just an individual, some standard emails, like email@example.com, or specific secondary accounts, like phpList_admin@mydoimain.com.

 You can change these settings any time, but it's good take some time to decide how you want to manage your system now.

 You can also choose to send yourself notifications about subscriptions among other things.
 To edit this setting click the edit icon, choose Yes from the dropdown and click save changes.

 This section specifies many of the defaults for your campaigns, for example, which email to display in the From: line of your campaigns (the sender).

 While you can change some of these options during the composition of each individual campaign, they will always display as stated here during the next new campaign.

 If you will often use the same details, it is simpler and safer to specify them correctly here so you don't need to remember to add/edit these details every time you send a new campaign.